polynote/polynote/docs-site/docs/docs/notebook-configuration.md

 By default, Polynote caches JVM dependencies that are specified with URLs, as well as the [virtual environment created for your notebook](python.md#python-dependencies).

-You can choose to manually bust the cache by unfolding the Advanced Options pane for your dependency by clicking on the `...` button next to it.
+You can choose to manually bust the cache by either appending `?nocache` to the end of the dependency, or by unfolding the Advanced Options pane for your dependency by clicking on the `...` button next to it.

 ![Dependency Caching](images/notebook-configuration-cache.png)